Ramya-S-M/Azure-Projects/Custom-RBAC-role/README.md

 # Custom RBAC Role in Azure – VM Start/Stop without Delete

 ## 📌 Goal
-Learn how to create a custom Azure RBAC role that allows starting and stopping a Virtual Machine, but **does not** allow deleting it.
+This project demonstrates how to create a **Custom Role in Azure** that allows a user to **start and stop a Virtual Machine** but restricts them from **deleting it**.
+It’s useful in scenarios where you want to delegate operational control without risking resource deletion.

 ---